 Step 4.
 Cover the pot with clear plastic wrap, seal the edges, and poke small holes in the top before placing it in direct sunlight.
 (Remember to keep hydrating.
 Never let the soil dry out, but don’t spray too heavily, either.)

 About two weeks later, a seedling will emerge.
 Take the plastic covering off, but continue to keep the soil damp.
 Make sure the young plant gets eight full hours of light per day and interment doses of organic fertilizer as needed.

-When the plant outgrows its planting pot, put it in the seedling pot and make sure to repeat the steps above.
+When the plant outgrows its seedling pot, put it in a planting pot and make sure to repeat the watering steps above.
 Older plants need less water than their younger counterparts but do keep the soil moist and fertilized nonetheless.